nikku4211/nes-starter-kit-action53/README.md

 # Cogwheel's NES Starter Kit

-This is an example project using llvm-mos targeting the MMC1 mapper.
+This is an example project using llvm-mos targeting the Action 53 mapper.
 It's very much work-in-progress.
 There will be more to come.

 ![nes-starter-kit](https://github.com/cogwheel/nes-starter-kit/assets/2105215/e4b32ece-9fce-4696-8c72-0c00c4c274be)

 ## Prerequisites

-Note: I've only tested this on Ubuntu 22.04 (bash) and Windows 11 (powershell).
+Note: I've only tested this on Ubuntu 22.04 (bash) and Windows 10/11 (powershell).
 YMMV.

 - [llvm-mos SDK](https://github.com/llvm-mos/llvm-mos-sdk#download)
   - This needs to be findable by CMake.
 You can set CMAKE_PREFIX_PATH to `path/to/llvm-mos` or you can add `path/to/llvm-mos/bin` to your PATH